syafiq-askerov/Changi-Airport-Data-Analytics-Design-Project/README.md

 The variable “R^2” represents the R-squared value, the variable “Py” represents the plotted regression line values and the variable “y ̅” represents the calculated mean of the air cargo values.

 The R-squared value is calculated to be **0.106 or 10.6%**.
-This possibly could be due to the large standard deviation among the air cargo datasets that can be observed from the scattered plots
+This possibly could be due to the large standard deviation among the air cargo datasets that can be observed from the scattered plots.